 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-Although Niger is one of the poorest and least developed countries in the world, it is a strong U.S. partner and one of the few countries in the Sahel to successfully stave off instability.
-Niger lies in the Lake Chad Basin and faces significant external threats along three borders – Nigeria, Mali, and Libya.
-Domestic governance challenges complicate efforts to effectively respond to citizen security needs.
-Niger has increased military capacity to address terrorism, but civilian security and justice capabilities have lagged behind, including issues with an increase in detainees suspected of ties to terrorist and transnational criminal organizations
+Challenges: Niger is a strong, reliable U.S. partner and one of the few countries in the Sahel to successfully stave off instability.
+Niger lies in the Lake Chad Basin and faces significant external threats emanating from several of its neighbors: Burkina Faso, Chad, Libya, Mali, and Nigeria.
+Domestic governance challenges complicate efforts to respond effectively to citizen security needs in a country one third the size of the continental United States.
+Niger has increased its military capacity to respond to terrorism and threats from violent extremist organizations, but civilian security and justice capabilities have lagged, resulting in an increase in pre-trial detainees and transnational organized crime and smuggling activities.

-INL’s corrections program has supported Nigerien-led efforts to provide safe, secure, and humane detention at the country’s prisons.
-Facing an influx of detainees suspected of affiliation with Boko Haram, INL training and advisors have helped Niger improve basic security, including improved searches, classification systems, and strategies to deal with overcrowding.
-INL also has assisted with reintegration programming, including through a joint INL-government of Niger training for wardens that built on previous U.S.-based training.
-INL mentoring and advising provided key support for Niger’s to create specialized prison service located within the Ministry of Justice in 2018.
+- INL’s corrections reform program has supported Nigerien-led efforts to provide safe, secure, and humane detention at the country’s prisons.
+Facing an influx of detainees suspected of affiliation with Boko Haram, INL training and advisors have helped the Government of Niger improve basic security, including improved searches, classification systems, and physical security audits at its high-threat prisons.
+INL mentoring and advising is providing key support for the establishment and training of Niger’s specialized prison corps.

-Since 2017, INL has been working to help Niger’s civilian security services better understand their missions and gaps in the capabilities required to execute those missions.
-A key result to-date is that the Ministry of Interior increased its budget for preventative maintenance for vehicles by 20% following a series of planning and scenario-based engagements.
+- Since 2017, INL has been working to help Niger’s civilian security services better understand their missions and gaps in the capabilities required to execute those missions.
+As a result, the Ministry of Interior increased its budget for preventative maintenance for vehicles by 20 percent following a series of planning and scenario-based engagements.